AceWealth/mysocialnetwork/README.md

 ### Installing

-> You also have this [blog](https://medium.com/@qolzam/create-social-network-by-react-js-fe60010a32e6) which explain installation in details and for all level.
+> You also have this [blog](https://medium.com/@qolzam/create-social-network-by-react-js-fe60010a32e6) which explains installation in details.

 1. Fork the [react-social-network](https://github.com/red-gold/react-social-network) repository on Github
 1. Clone your fork to your local machine